Divyanalam98/Divyanalam98/README.md

 ## 🔨 I'm currently working on :
-🚲 Rebalancing bike sharing systems using Machine Learning.

-📈 Forecasting Stock Price Movement

-🔎 Flood Detection using k-means clustering
+🤖 Adapt/Enhance ChatGPT for Live-Line

+🗡 User Segmentation using StackOverflow data

 ## 👩‍💻 Previous Projects :

 🔐 Implementing ABAC for MongoDB Databases

 🔐 Implementing RBAC for DynamoDB Databases

+🚲 Rebalancing bike sharing systems using Machine Learning.

+📈 Forecasting Stock Price Movement

+🖼 Stable Diffusion - Images to Prompts

 🔎 Exploratory Data Analysis on SF Restaurants Scores Dataset ( with Ipyleaflet and other libraries)